revanth2003ks/Kulture-Hire-Internship/README.md

 Overview of the project

-"Project is "Understanding the career aspirations of Gen Z"
+Project -> "Understanding the career aspirations of Gen Z"

 Why this Project: